lebebr01/git_intro/README.md

 # git Introduction

-- This is the first hands on introduction to git.
+- This is the first hands on introduction to git, using the command line.

 # Setup
-- This is how to setup git to be run.
+- First add, then commit.